HexMeisterX/AWS-Portfolio/README.md

 <ins>About me:<ins>

 As my CV would already explain, I worked with computers all my life.
+"I'm my family's unpaid tech support" as my t-shirt would say in my profile picture.
+Many of the skills I learned are self-taught.
+I had to troubleshoot many different things over the years.

 Who I am?